conorjduggan/nginx-dummy-app/README.md

 2. Package the Helm project.
     * `helm package nginx-dummy-app`

-## Deploying
+## Deploying manually
-1. If you haven't already in the previous section, move back up a directory, outside of the project dir.
+1. If you haven't already done so from the previous section, move back up a directory, outside of the project dir.
     * `cd ../`
 2. Install the Helm package.
     * `helm install nginx-dummy-app nginx-dummy-app`

+## Deploying using argocd
+Please follow the steps outlined in [Deploying nginx-dummy-app using argocd](https://github.com/conorjduggan/argocd#deploying-nginx-dummy-app-using-argocd).